bocoup/blocks-capacity-planner/README.md

        git tag x.x.x

+4. Push the new tag to the remote repository.
+For instance, to push a Git tag named "x.x.x" to a remote named "upstream", run the following command:

+       git push upstream x.x.x

-4. Use the process which is documented on [the Airtable.com Block developer guide](https://airtable.com/developers/blocks) for deploying the Block
+5. Use the process which is documented on [the Airtable.com Block developer guide](https://airtable.com/developers/blocks) for deploying the Block

 ## Conduct